 How Genetics and Environment Interact

-This interaction is called gene-environment correlation (GxE) (Plomin et al., 2016).
-Scarr and McCartney (1983) said learners actively shape their development.
-Rutter (2006) showed early experiences and later development have complex links.
+This area includes both gene-environment correlation and gene-environment interaction.
+Scarr and McCartney (1983) argued that learners can help shape the environments they experience, while Rutter (2006) showed that early experiences and later development have complex, reciprocal links.

 Epigenetics shows how surroundings switch genes "on" or "off" without changing DNA.
 Early stress, nutrition, toxins, and caregiving alter gene methylation (Meaney, 2001).
 Some epigenetic changes reverse if conditions improve (Weaver et al., 2004).
 Twins with identical DNA differ because of this (Fraga et al., 2005).